alsonick/alsonick/README.md

-# Hi, I'm Nicholas 👋
+# Hey, I'm Nicholas 👋

 I'm a full-stack developer using tools like TypeScript & Rust.